juanfernandes/gridle/README.md

 ## More control with Gridle{.js}

-Gridle{.js} allows you to be notified when states changes.
-It find automatically your states registered in your sass.
+Gridle{.js} allows you to be notified when a state changes.
+It automatically finds your states registered in your sass.
 Simple but powerful

 ```javascript
 Gridle.on('update', function(updatedStates, activeStates, unactiveStates) {